JoshuMain/JoshuMain/README.md

 © 2025 Josh Main.
 All rights reserved.

 <!---
-JJepic706/JJepic706 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+This is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->